arbor-sim/arbor/doc/install.rst

 ..
 Note::
     The IBM xlc compiler versions 13.1.4 and 13.1.6 have been tested for compiling on IBM power 8.
-Arbor contains some patches to work around xlc compiler bugs, however we do not recommend using xlc because GCC produces much faster code, with much lower comilation times.
+Arbor contains some patches to work around xlc compiler bugs, however we do not recommend using xlc because GCC produces faster code, with lower comilation times.

 Optional Requirements
 ---------------------